RBK-D-IT/digital-development-playbook/docs/general-development-practices/code-review-process-and-standards.md

 1. **Submit a Pull Request**:

-   - After completing a feature or bug fix, submit a pull request (PR) targeting the `main` branch.
+   - After completing a feature or bug fix, submit a pull request (PR) targeting the `develop` branch.
    - Include the following in the PR description:
      - A clear summary of the changes made.
      - Issue ticket reference (if applicable).
-     - Screenshots, logs, or any other supporting information when necessary.
+     - Screenshots, logs, or any other supporting information when necessary (optional).

 2. **Review the PR**: